Create a level playing field using one of these simple methods

 Soil erosion from drainage

-Pesky pets and wildlife digging holes or burrowing beneath the soil
+Pets and wildlife digging holes or burrowing beneath the soil

-Organic matter such as old tree stumps or roots slowly decaying
+Organic matter, such as old tree stumps or roots, slowly decaying

-Mowing in wet conditions and always following the same mowing pattern
+Always following the same mowing pattern

 The Benefits of Ground Leveling